ciberado/azure-intro-ed02/20-containers/130-simple.md

 EOF
 ```

-Feel free to check the content of the fail that you just created:
+Feel free to check the content of the file that you just created:

 ```bash
 ls -a